Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 The simple solution here is not to overfill your glucose fuel tank.
 While this might sound challenging, you can use some easy and inexpensive tools to ensure you follow through.

-In our Macros Masterclass and Data-Driven Fasting Challenges, we guide people to reflect on their blood glucose levels and dial back their intake of carbohydrates if their glucose rises by more than 30 mg/dL (1.6 mmol/L) after eating.
+In our Macros Masterclass and Data-Driven Fasting Challenges, we guide people to reflect on their blood glucose levels and dial back their carbohydrate intake if their glucose rises by more than 30 mg/dL (1.6 mmol/L) after eating.

 If your glucose is within that range, you don’t need to worry about your carb intake.
 However, we recommend ensuring the carbs are from nutrient-dense sources that provide adequate vitamins, minerals, essential fatty acids, and amino acids.